 - Let it sit for at least 15 minutes, remove the tofu from the press, and get cooking!

 Tip: I like to place my tofu press in the sink while pressing to avoid creating a watery mess all over the counter!

 This method presses tofu in basically the same way as a press, but uses everyday household items instead of the press.

 - Take your tofu out of the package and wrap it in a few layers of paper towels.

 - Now wrap the paper towel wrapped tofu in a dish towel.

 - Place the wrapped block of tofu on the counter, then place something flat and heavy on top.
-I like to use a cast iron skillet (sometimes weighed down with a couple of cans of food in the middle) or a couple of heavy cookbooks.
+I like to use a cast iron skillet, cutting board weighed down with some canned goods, or a heavy book or two.